tgracchus-zz/assetuploader/README.md

 it might take a bit longer after the object is marked as uploaded.
 But, since the ### PUT ​​/asset/<asset-id> is async, it does not matter.

+## Bonus point
+Create a persistent SimpleScheduler, so if the instance goes down, we can still be able to resume the jobs.

 ## Project Layout
 Following pkg, cmd and build patterns as seen here https://github.com/golang-standards/project-layout